1,000 Hour Guide (Part-time Employee)

 - does it start over after an employee has been employed for one year.

-- At no time during the 12-month period should a part-time employee have accumulated more than 1,000 hours of work at Missouri State University.
+- At no time during the rolling 12-month period, should a part-time employee have accumulated:

-- If a part-time employee is working for more than one department, the 1,000 hour limit includes all hours worked by the employee in all departments; the employee is not allowed to work 1,000 hours in each department.
+- If a part-time employee is working for more than one department, the 1,000 or 1559 hour limit includes all hours worked by the employee in all departments; the employee is not allowed to work 1,000/1559 hours in each department.

-- Part-time employees paid on a monthly or job basis will not be listed on the quarterly report.
-It is the departmental supervisor's responsibility to monitor and record the hours worked by part-time employees who are paid by the job or on a monthly basis to ensure that the employee does not exceed the 1,000 hour limitation.
+- The hours worked by part time staff employees paid on a monthly or job basis, such as, Per Course Faculty, Graduate Assistants, Research Assistants, and Teacher Assistants, will not be listed on the online report.
+It is the departmental supervisor's responsibility to monitor the hours worked to ensure that the employee does not exceed the 1,000/1559 hour limitation.